 - Opt for comfortable footwear, as some pathways can be narrow and uneven.

-Grand Bazaar & Spice Bazaar
+The Grand Bazaar & Spice Bazaar: Historic Markets of Istanbul

-The Grand Bazaar and Spice Bazaar are Istanbul’s living marketplaces, where history, sights, and scents collide.
-Founded in the 15th century, the Grand Bazaar spans 65 streets and 3,600 shops, forming a vibrant maze of treasures — from antiques and ceramics to handmade textiles.
-Getting lost here reveals hidden courtyards and artisan workshops, where stories of centuries-old trade come alive.
+Founded in the 15th century, the Grand Bazaar spans 65 streets and 3,600 shops, forming a vibrant maze of treasures – from antiques and ceramics to handmade textiles.
+But there’s more: getting lost here reveals hidden courtyards and artisan workshops.

-Know Before You Visit the Grand Bazaar
+Know Before You Visit of the Bazaars

 - Explore Sandal Bedesten for antiques and one-of-a-kind treasures.